haachicanoy/data_augmentation-sgan-tl/README.md

-# Data augmentation using StyleGAN transfer learning
+# Data augmentation using transfer learning for StyleGAN
 Image data agmentation using generative models and transfer learning